LauJonathan/about-performance-of-javascript/README.md

-do some works of performance views use javascript
+do some works of performance views with javascript

 2016-5-30 my github first file --- caculateFunctionTime.js